Maplebrook School: Extracurricular activities

 Every student is required to participate in three sports each academic year.
-In the Fall, students can participate in soccer, field hockey, cross country, and equestrian activities.
+In the Fall, students can participate in soccer, field hockey, cross-country, and equestrian activities.
 During the Winter the choices are basketball, cheerleading, swimming, skiing, and equestrian activities.
 In the Spring the activities are softball, track and field, tennis, and equestrian activities.

 Intramural sports are also available throughout the academic year.
-Some intramural choices are floor hockey, volleyball, golf, hiking, cycling, and weight/fitness, though more options are available if there is sufficient interest by students.
+Some intramural choices are floor hockey, volleyball, golf, hiking, cycling, and weight/fitness, though more options are available if there is sufficient interest in students.

 Accreditations

 Maplebrook School is accredited by The New York State Association of Independent Schools (NYSAIS) and The Middle States Association of Colleges and Schools.
-Some students advance to higher education and a few have earned four-year college degrees.
+Some students advance to higher education, and a few have earned four-year college degrees.
 But for most, the goal after Maplebrook is to live and work independently.